hjackson2606/License-Plate-Detection/README.md

 ## Limitations

 The model tends to struggle with noisy images, glare, and vehicles that are not oriented straight on.
 Due to the nature of OCR, visually similar characters (such as `6` and `G`) may occasionally be misclassified.
-Despite these challenges, the system performs reliably on well lit, front facing vehicle images.
+Despite these challenges, the system performs reliably on well-lit, front-facing vehicle images.

 ## How to Run
 1. Open `LicensePlateProject.prj` in MATLAB.
 Make sure to open through the project tab.
-If you need to check if the project is open, after importing, just double click LicensePlateProject.prj
+If you need to check if the project is open, after importing, just double click LicensePlateProject.prj.
-2. Right click the code folder->Add to Path->Selected Folder(s) and Subfolders
+2. Right click the code folder->Add to Path->Selected Folder(s) and Subfolders.
-3. Run `LicensePlateRecognition' in MATLAB Command Window.
+3. Run `LicensePlateRecognition` in MATLAB Command Window.
-4. Optional: Add addition images to test folder and update the "testImg" on line 212
+4. Optional: Add additional images to the test folder and update the "testImg" on line 212.

 ## Folder Structure
 - `code/` — main scripts and helper functions